‘Riverdale’ Vs. ’13 Reasons Why’: The Real Reason Ross Butler Made A Choice Between Shows

 Along with his preference for the role of Zach in 13 Reasons Why, Butler revealed to Vulture that the show’s head writer and executive-producer, Brian Yorkey, had told him about Zach’s upcoming storyline in Season 2, giving him another reason to drop Riverdale.

 In Season 2 of 13 Reasons Why, it is revealed that Hannah (Katherine Langford) and Zach had a summer romance that no one knew about thanks to Zach wanting to keep it a secret.
-While Ross didn’t know about this relationship when filming Season 1 of 13 Reasons Why he had suspected some sort of a deeper relationship between the pair and drew on that for inspiration.
+While Ross didn’t know about this relationship when filming Season 1 of 13 Reasons Why, he had suspected some sort of a deeper relationship between the pair and drew on that for inspiration.

 “I had created this relationship between Hannah and Zach as being really strong.
 It was really ambiguous, but I knew I wanted something very loving about it.
 I don’t know if it was love or not, but I definitely wanted something there.”